Google Analytics is limited.

 - Order low-to-high in complexity.

 You should frequently conduct surveys.
-Surveys are an important part of not only market research (done prior to the campaign) but are fundamental in the continuing measurement and evaluation of it.
+Surveys are an important part of not only market research (done prior to the campaign) but are fundamental in the continuous measurement and evaluation of it.
 This constant feedback will keep you on the right path to successfully communicating with your citizens.

 We encourage you to start drafting a survey today.